peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 * `sweep` (Type: Boolean)<br>
     If true, the arc solution chosen will run clockwise (assuming the X axis points right and the Y axis points down under the coordinate system); if false, counterclockwise.
 * `x2` (Type: Number)<br>
-    X-coordinate of the arc's end point.
+    X coordinate of the arc's end point.
 * `y2` (Type: Number)<br>
-    Y-coordinate of the arc's end point.
+    Y coordinate of the arc's end point.

 #### Return Value